Extended Unemployment Benefits

 How Many Weeks of Unemployment Benefits Can You Get?

-Unemployed workers can receive up to a maximum of 52 - 59 weeks of unemployment compensation, depending on location, the unemployment rate, extended unemployment benefits, and eligibility.
+Unemployed workers can receive up to a maximum of 79 - 86 weeks of unemployment compensation, depending on location, the unemployment rate in your state, extended unemployment benefits, and eligibility.

 Those benefits include a combination of unemployment insurance programs including additional weeks of benefits, extended benefits, and a supplemental weekly payment.